Learning Center

 Katherine C. Britt, PhD, MSN, RN, is an Assistant Professor at the University of Iowa College of Nursing.
 A registered nurse with clinical experience caring for older adults and families affected by cognitive impairment, Dr. Britt earned her PhD from The University of Texas at Austin and a postdoctoral fellowship at the University of Pennsylvania.
 A 2024 NIA Butler-Williams Scholar, her scholarship spans three interconnected areas: (1) spirituality and cognitive health as modifiable coping, resilience, and lifestyle resources; (2) cognitive care planning and innovations to improve communication and coordination in dementia care; and (3) digital and AI-enabled tools to reduce clinical burden and support families at home.
 Her work is funded by the NIH/NIA, Stanford Aging Pilot Program, and a2collective.
 She serves as GSA Vice Chair of ESPO and is an editorial board member of Geriatric Nursing and the Alzheimer’s Association Iowa Chapter.

-Emerald Jenkins, PhD, DNP, AGPCNP-BC
+Emerald Jenkins, PhD, DNP, AGPCNP-BC, MSN, RN

-Emerald Jenkins, PhD, DNP, AGPCNP-BC
+Emerald Jenkins, PhD, DNP, AGPCNP-BC, MSN, RN

 Program Officer

-Patient-Centered Outcomes Research Institute (PCORI)
+Patient Centered Outcomes Research Institute

-Sheldon Watts, PhD
+Sheldon Oliver Watts, PhD, MPH

-Sheldon Watts, PhD
+Sheldon Oliver Watts, PhD, MPH

 Senior Program Officer